How to conduct an effective route threat assessment

 There’ll also be a section which states the threat rating.
 Often the intent will be circumstantial, being in the wrong place at the wrong time as an example, rather than a known or direct threat.
 Depending on the profile or mission of your team or client, this would vary.

 The key to any threat assessment, or mission planning in general, is intelligence data.
-Verified, accurate intelligence will help to guide the mission and aid the security team in avoiding areas of elevated threat, as well as understanding the potential threat actors.
-In addition to the pre-mission planning, easy access to the intelligence data throughout is crucial to the safety and security of your team.
+Verified, accurate intelligence will help to guide the mission and aid in avoiding areas of elevated threat, as well as understanding the potential threat actors.
+In addition to the pre-mission planning, easy access to the intelligence data throughout is crucial to the safety and security of your assets.

 In previous roles, I would create a Route Threat Assessment in a Microsoft Word document which the team leader would then use to plan their mission, adjusting routes and timings based on the intelligence I provided.